gfranko/amdclean/README.md

 __Do I have to use the onModuleBundleComplete Require.js hook?__

- - Yes, you should be.
+ - Yes, you should be using it.
 In `< 2.0` versions of AMDclean, the `onBuildWrite` Require.js hook was used instead, but the `onBuildWrite` hook has been deprecated.
 Use the `onModuleBundleComplete` Require.js hook like this:

   ```javascript
 onModuleBundleComplete: function (data) {